Statement of Philosophy

 Infractions of school policy show a lack of respect for the school, teachers, and fellow classmates and are not consistent with the student’s personal growth.

-- In a case of plagiarism, the teacher will review how to reference sources with student/class.
+- For the first offense in a case of plagiarism, the teacher will review how to reference sources with student/class.
 The student will resubmit the assignment.

 Parents will be contacted by teacher and made aware of infraction.

-- A second violation will result in a failure for the project/paper.
+- A second offence will result in a failure for the project/paper.

-- Any continued violation will be referred to the principal.
+- Any continued offences will be referred to the principal.

 - In a case of on-line safety dishonesty, a student will lose the privilege of using her personal tablets, computers or any electronic device at school.